Victoria County Court Records

 Civil trial procedures at the county courts at law:

-- A mandatory pre-trial hearing is scheduled.
-All pre-trial motions must be filed at least seven days prior to this hearing.
+3. A mandatory pre-trial hearing is scheduled.
+All pre-trial motions must be filed at least seven days before this hearing.

 To schedule a civil hearing or trial, contact Court Coordinator Becky Wade at (361) 580-5761.

-Copies of civil filings, judgments, and orders can be obtained from the appropriate clerk’s office.
+Copies of civil filings, judgments, and orders can be obtained from the appropriate clerk's office.
 Certified copies carry an additional certification fee beyond the per-page copy charge.
-Specific fee amounts are established by statute and the local fee schedule; contact the relevant clerk for current rates.
+Specific fee amounts are set by statute and the local fee schedule — contact the relevant clerk for current rates.

-Civil judgments and liens of record are searchable through the clerk’s offices and may also appear in title searches conducted through the Victoria County Appraisal District or county property records.
+Civil judgments and liens of record are searchable through the clerk offices and may also appear in title searches conducted through the Victoria County Appraisal District or county property records.

 Victoria County Family Court Records

-Family law matters in Victoria County—including divorce, child custody, child support, protective orders, and adoption—are primarily heard in the district courts.
+Family law matters in Victoria County — including divorce, child custody, child support, protective orders, and adoptions — are primarily heard in the district courts.
 The Victoria County District Clerk maintains records for these proceedings.

 Types of family court records:

-- Adoption records: Adoption proceedings are confidential under Texas Family Code.
-Access to adoption records is generally limited to the parties involved and requires a court order for release to third parties.
+• Adoption records: Adoption proceedings are confidential under the Texas Family Code.
+Access is generally limited to the parties involved, and third parties typically need a court order for release.

-To obtain copies of family court documents, contact:
+To request copies of family court documents, contact:

 Victoria County District Clerk